ykcchong/OpenSpliceAI/docs/source/content/quick_start_guide/quickstart_predict.rst

 Quick Start Guide: ``predict``
 ==============================

-This page provides a streamlined guide for using OpenSpliceAI to **predict splice sites** from DNA sequences.
+This guide provides a brief walkthrough for using the ``predict`` subcommand in OpenSpliceAI to **predict splice sites** from DNA sequences.
 If you haven't done so already, please see the :ref:`Installation` page for details on installing and configuring OpenSpliceAI.

+|

 Before You Begin
 ----------------